Filipe Luís: Chelsea

 Filipe Luís made his debut in a pre-season friendly against Wolfsberger AC, on 23 July 2014.
-His squad number was confirmed as 3, replacing Ashley Cole who had just moved to A.S.
-Roma.
+His squad number was confirmed as 3, replacing Ashley Cole who had just moved to Roma.
 In his new team's first match of the league season, away to Burnley, he was an unused substitute, with César Azpilicueta playing at left back; he later expressed that he was content to be second choice behind his teammate if they were playing well, comparing his situation to the team's experienced goalkeeper Petr Čech, who had been benched for Thibaut Courtois.

 Filipe Luís made his league debut in the third round, featuring the last seven minutes of a 6–3 win at Everton in place of Eden Hazard on 30 August 2014.
-He started for the first time on 17 September, playing the entirety of a 1–1 home draw against FC Schalke 04 in the first group stage game; with Azpilicueta suspended, he received his first start on 26 October, a 1–1 draw away to Manchester United.
+He started for the first time on 17 September, playing the entirety of a 1–1 home draw against Schalke 04 in the first group stage game; with Azpilicueta suspended, he received his first start on 26 October, a 1–1 draw away to Manchester United.

 Filipe Luís' only goal for the Blues came on 16 December 2014, a 25-yard free-kick in a 3–1 victory at Derby County in the quarter-finals of the League Cup.
 Azpilicueta, however, played at left-back in the final of the competition, won 2–0 against Tottenham Hotspur.
 On 3 May 2015, he came on as an added-time substitute for Hazard in a 1–0 home win over Crystal Palace which secured the league title.

 On 21 July 2015, manager José Mourinho confirmed that Filipe Luís would be leaving Stamford Bridge after only one year.